ju1ce/April-Tag-VR-FullBody-Tracker/README.md

 This is the arrow representing the forward of steamvr.
 When you face this direction, the camera should see your front.

-If the trackers do not show up on the status window, check if you installed the driver correctly.
-Make sure you copied the folder into the correct place and that you added ActivateMultipleDrivers into the steamvr config.
+If the trackers do not show up on the status window, the driver is not loading correctly.
+First press the Connect to SteamVR button again and check the message you get:

+If you get Already waiting for connection, the driver failed to load at all.
+Check whether you put the driver into the correct place the path should look something like `Steam\steamapps\common\SteamVR\drivers\apriltagtrackers`.
+If that is correct, try to reinstall c++ redistributable [here](https://aka.ms/vs/16/release/vc_redist.x64.exe).

+If you get Already connected.
+Restart connection?, the driver loaded, but SteamVR isnt activating it.
+Make sure you added the activateMultipleDrivers line into the steamvr.vrsettings.
+If the line gets removed every time you start SteamVR, you probably messed up the formatting: the lines end in commas!

+If you get no message, you probably just forgot to press the button.
+Restart SteamVR.

 #### Start